David Goodis: Early life

 Goodis was born in Philadelphia, Pennsylvania, the oldest child of William Goodis and Mollie Halpern Goodis.
 William Goodis was a Russian-Jewish émigré born in 1882 who had arrived in America with his mother in 1890.
 David Goodis's mother, Mollie Halpern, was born in Pennsylvania also into a family of Russian-Jewish émigrés.
 In Philadelphia, Goodis's father co-owned a newspaper dealership and later went into the textile business as the William Goodis Company.
 A brother, Jerome, born in 1920, died of meningitis at age three.
 In 1922, another brother, Herbert, was born into the family.

-Goodis attended Simon Gratz High School and was engaged in student affairs, editing the school newspaper, serving as student council president, and participating in athletics as a member of both the track and swim teams.
+Goodis attended Simon Gratz High School Mastery Charter and was engaged in student affairs, editing the school newspaper, serving as student council president, and participating in athletics as a member of both the track and swim teams.
 He also had the distinction of being chosen valedictorian for the graduating class of 1935, delivering a speech entitled "Youth Looks at Peace".
-As a college student, he continued and expanded on the interests he had pursued as a high school student, contributing to the student newspaper as both writer and cartoonist.
+As a college student at Temple University, he continued and expanded on the interests he had pursued as a high school student, contributing to the student newspaper as both writer and cartoonist.
 It was during this period that he purportedly tried his hand at novel writing with a book titled Ignited.
 The novel was never published, and no copy of it has been discovered.
 Goodis later claimed: "The title was prophetic.
 Eventually, I threw it into the furnace."
 Goodis graduated from Temple University in 1938 with a degree in journalism.